 After waving them off and saying a few prayers for their safety, I began my 6 hour drive around to meet them at the South Rim (the tourist side where most people head to view the canyon).

 It was going to be a long day of driving and for the first half, very lonely.
-The North Rim area of the Grand Canyon is hardly developed at all, the majority of the roads may as well we dirt tracks and there is very very minimal inhabitants here.
+The North Rim area of the Grand Canyon is hardly developed at all, the majority of the roads may as well be dirt tracks and there are very very few inhabitants here.

 The plan was for me to stop off at the Antelope Canyon en route to the South Rim of the Grand Canyon, where I would then pick up the girls and together drive on to Vegas for 3 days to celebrate their success and party!

 Unfortunately I had a car crash and plans were aborted.